ericnsh/AngularJsTutorial/README.md

 ### Server

-Two Servers are provided, an ASP.NET MVC server, and a node server.
-If using the ASP.NET server, simply start it up in IIS.
-If using the node server, from the command line run "npm install" and then either "server.sh" if you are on a linux box or "server.bat" if you are on a windows box.
+A node server is provided.
+From the command line run "npm install" and then either "server.sh" if you are on a linux box or "server.bat" if you are on a windows box.

 ### Running the application

-Navigate your browser to `http://localhost:8000/` to see the app running in your browser.
+Navigate your browser to `http://localhost:1337/` to see the app running in your browser.
 You may have to add the page to the url such as EventDetails.html depending on where you are at in the course.
-The port may be configured either in the node server or on IIS.
+The port may be configured in the node server.

+### Reference

+This comes from my Journey into the [Pluralsight's Angular Fundamentals course](https://app.pluralsight.com/library/courses/angularjs-fundamentals).
+The original repository for the course can be found [here](https://github.com/joeeames/AngularFundamentalsFiles).